 Brokerage and Custody Costs.
-For clients who select Schwab as the qualified custodian for their account assets, Schwab does not charge separately for custody services but is compensated when it charges commissions or other fees on trades that it executes or that settle into your Schwab account.
+For clients who select Schwab as the qualified custodian for their account assets, Schwab does not charge separately for custody services but is compensated when it charges commissions, foreign transaction fees or other fees on trades that it executes or that settle into your Schwab account.
+Schwab establishes its fee schedule for Adviser's clients based upon, among other thrings, the total asset value of Adviser's clients that maintain accounts with Schwab.
+In its sole discretion, Schwab may modify its fee schedule from time-to-time without notice to our clients.
+Any questions regarding Schwab's current fee schedule should be directed to your MAP representative.
 Certain trades (for example, many mutual funds and ETFs) may not incur Schwab commissions or transaction fees.
 Schwab is also compensated by earning interest on the uninvested cash in your account in Schwab's Cash Features Program.
 Schwab's commission rates applicable to our client accounts were negotiated based on the condition that our clients collectively maintain assets valued in excess of \$10 million in all accounts at Schwab.